 Fillers can also be used to add volume to the upper cheeks to replace lost fat and lifting the skin while adding height to the cheekbones.
 In addition to beautifying the cheeks, adding filler to this area can help alleviate some of the sagging affecting the lower portion of the face.

 Of course, fillers have all sorts of other applications.
 They can be used to add volume to the lips and reverse the “hollow” look that age often brings to the eyes.
 She can even correct jowls, giving the profile a more sculpted look by adding volume to the jawline.
-Dr. Yagoda has developed many innovative non-surgical procedures, such as the Tr-EYE-umph! and non-surgical facelift that harness the unique properties of fillers to produce amazing, instant results with minimal or no downtime.
+Dr. Yagoda of New York/ Manhattan has developed many innovative non-surgical procedures, such as the Tr-EYE-umph! and non-surgical facelift that harness the unique properties of fillers to produce amazing, instant results with minimal or no downtime.

 Side effects or complications are rare, although some of the more common ones are bruising, swelling, and redness at the injection sites.
 These effects are all temporary and generally, short-lived.
 You’ll be able to see immediate improvement after your in-office treatment.

 As you’re probably aware, there are many different filler products on the market.
-Dr. Yagoda will take the time to patiently explain all of your alternatives and recommend the right filler for your needs.
+Based in Manhattan/NYC, Dr. Yagoda will take the time to patiently explain all of your alternatives and recommend the right filler for your needs.
 Great care goes into the planning and execution of your nonsurgical wrinkle reduction procedure, and Dr. Yagoda is both gentle and precise.
 Read more about fillers.